 Well, actually, that’s not all – Intruder went from a passable three starts to a “maybe if you’re tied in bed and you can’t physically change the channel” kind of watch just because of an ending.
 One single decision that tarnishes an entire ninety minutes.
 You have to earn the right to be that bold, and unfortunately for Zariwny, he simply does not.
 What a weird, awful way to go out.
 I guess that’s why I shouldn’t get my hopes up so easily…

 After being informed that Intruder‘s climax takes place in a post-credits scene, I will implore you to watch through about 20 seconds worth of rolling text.
 We do witness Elizabeth’s fate, but even with this information, the cutaway is still abrupt, and confusingly jumps from Point A to Point…like…N. We go from Elizabeth hearing someone under her bed, to a kidnap scenario where she wakes up in a strange place.
-So, yes – there is more finality than alluded to above, but there’s still a jarring stoppage would have benefited from such a hard cut.
+So, yes – there is more finality than alluded to above, but there’s still a jarring stoppage and no actual twist.
 Post-credits sequences are meant for frivolous yet fun additions – not plot-defining climaxes.

 It's amazing how Intruder's ending can ruin ninety minutes worth of buildup material in three seconds.